Follow our step-by-step guide for updating your resume and creating an online presence. We give you our top 12 tips for updating your resume.

 Canva is another brilliant tool that is free to use and allows you to create a unique and creative resume that will ensure you stand out from the resume crowd.

-In general, be mindful of the fonts you use, and layout chosen, because this will be a reflection of you.
+In general, be mindful of the fonts you use, and the layout you choose because this will be a reflection of you.
 When in doubt, use Open Sans Serif or Arial, keeping it to 10-12 point size for main body copy.

 2. The art of resume brevity